-equal to the value of the note, the note may not be considered a note under equitable tax principles, but rather a disguised interest in the trust.
+1) a written unconditional promise to pay on demand or on a specific date a sum certain in money in return for an adequate consideration in money or money's worth, and to pay a fixed rate of interest; 2) a preference over, or lack of subordination to, other interests in the corporation; 3) a equal to the value of the note, the note may not be considered a note under equitable tax principles, but rather a disguised interest in the trust.
 If the note is considered a disguised interest in the trust, the provisions of the trust and the note may not satisfy the requirements of IRC Sec.
 2702 and, thus, all of the assets of the trust could be considered as having been given to the donees (the remainder beneficiaries of the trust) without any offsetting consideration for the value of the note.
 If the note is considered a disguised retained beneficial interest in the trust, instead of a note, the IRS may take the position that IRC Secs.
-2036 and/or 2038 apply on the death of the taxpayer.
-Based on a private letter ruling in 199541 and the statutory make-up of IRC Sec.
-2701, many practitioners and commentators seem to be comfortable with leverage that does not exceed 90%.
-Let a considered a disguised retained beneficial interest in the trust, instead of a note, the IRS may take the position that IRC Secs.
-2036 and/or 2038 apply on the death of the taxpayer.
-Based on a private letter ruling in 199541 and the statutory make-up of IRC Sec.
-2701, many practitioners and commentators seem to be comfortable with leverage that does not exceed 90%.
+2036 and/or 2038 apply on the death of the taxpayer.31 Based on a private letter ruling in 199532 and the statutory make-up of IRC Sec.
+2701, many practitioners and commentators seem to be comfortable with leverage that does not exceed 90%.33 b.

-b.
 State income tax considerations.